ipcrm/ipcrm-change_window/README.md

 ## Overview

+Allows puppet code to be applied during specified change window(s).

-Provides change_window functionality that allows you to check current time against change windows and a defined type that applies noop() to classes when not within the change window.
+The change_window functionality allows you to check current time against change windows and a defined type that applies noop() to classes when not within the change window.

 ## Module Description